kingkenway/mono/README.md

 - Next you would need to embed the Mono Widget ( [here](https://docs.mono.co/docs) or [here](https://github.com/withmono/A-sample-widget-setup) ) on your application.
 Don't forget to change to your public key.

-- Here, once user account is successfully linked from widget, the user's Mono code will be provided in this format
+- Here, once user account is successfully linked from widget, the user's Mono code will be provided in this format which you would store in your database.
 ```
 {
     code: "some random code" // code returned from the mono widget
 }
 ```
-Ensure this code is stored in your database.

 - Now, you authenticate this code against Mono's API Endpoint -> https://api.withmono.com/account/auth using POST as the Method.
 ```
 {
     id: "Mono ID. for current user" // code returned from the mono's authentication api
 }
 ```
+Also, ensure this ID. is stored in your database as it would be used in making future requests to Mono's API.

+- Now you are all set and ready to connect to Mono's Core APIs

 ## 3. Installation